 Use an existing PC on the same network and browser, and enter the URL of the SBC (which can be determined based on the MAC address of the SBC Ethernet interface).[??]

 Once the user has a browser connected via http, they will see the welcome screen of the Local Host with default User id (UID and password (PW).

-Startup and Connecting to the Tangerine
+Startup and connecting to the Data Engine

-In the initial Local Host web screen, the user will have a button to Discover the Tangerine(s).
-When clicked, this button will trigger code which will broadcast a Discover Command on the local network [??
-Use 255.255.255.255.1024 like with Metis? ].
-Tangerines on the network will broadcast a response (see footnote).
-The Local Host will show the user a list of responding Tangerines, allowing the user to select the Tangerine to connect.
-(In most cases, this will be only 1).
+In the initial Local Host web screen, the user will have a button to connect to the DE.
+When clicked, this button will trigger code which will handshake with the DE and receive DE status.

-NOTE:
+QQQQ NOTE:

 ?? - here we need to decide on the default operation – should it be automatic monitoring of WWV on 2.5, 5, 10, 15 and 20 MHz, with data going to the ring buffer?

-Connection of Tangerine directly to a server – details documented elsewhere
+Connection of DE directly to a server – details documented elsewhere QQQQ

 Connecting to the Central Control System

 The user will use a browser with Internet access to connect to the Central Control system.
-(This activity is independent from the Tangerine and Local Host, and serves to let the user make themselves known to the Central system and get an authentication token; complete documentation on this is in another document QQQQ).
+(This activity is independent from configuring and controlling the Local Host, and serves to let the user make themselves known to the Central system and get an authentication token; complete documentation on this is in another document QQQQ).
 The user will create an account, be issued a token, and then copy their (unique) token to the Local Host.
 This will identify the Local Host to the Central Control system.
 Once the token is entered, the user will have a button to click which checks in with the Central Host and advises the user if the Host connection is complete.

-Central Request / Response / Upload
+Central Request / Response / Upload (Use Case 1: Data Collection)

 Figure 2.
+Use Case 1.
 Request/Response process model.

 Refer to Figure 2.